 TARGET COMPROMISE: If you used your Lewiston State Bank Debit or Credit card at a Target store anytime between November 27th – December 15, 2013 Target has confirmed that your card number has been compromised as part of their nationwide card compromise that recently affected more than 40 million cards.
-To protect your account against future possible fraudulent transactions, Please contact Lewiston State Bank Customer Service @ 1-800-233-6510 to request a new card today.
+To protect your account against future possible fraudulent transactions, please contact Lewiston State Bank Customer Service @ 801-642-3456 or 1 800-815-BANK (2265) to request a new card today.

 11/27/2013 FBI Provides Holiday Shopping Tips

 The FBI reminds holiday shoppers to beware of cyber criminals who are out to steal money and personal information.
 Scammers use many techniques to defraud consumers, from phishing emails offering too good to be true deals on brand-name merchandise to offering quick cash to victims who will re-ship packages to additional destinations.
 Previously reported scams are still being executed today.

 They suggest when shopping online to use reputable sites because often consumers are shown specials on the web, or even in email offers, that look too good to be true.
 These sites are used to capture personally identifiable information, including credit card numbers, addresses and phone numbers to make fraudulent transactions.
 In an FBI November 26, 2013 public service announcement they state, "It’s best to shop on sites with which you are familiar and that have an established reputation as trusted online retailers" referencing the MRC, a nonprofit that supports and promotes operational excellence for fraud, payments and risk professionals within eCommerce.

 Some additional tips provided by the FBI to avoid becoming a victim of cyber fraud:

 - Do not respond to unsolicited (spam) email.

 - Do not click on links contained within an unsolicited email.